 Figure 3 shows the adjusted gold reserve ratios of Federal Reserve Banks.
-The adjusted reserve ratio is different from the gross reserve ratio which includes interdistrict borrowing from other Federal Reserve ratio never fell below the minimum required reserves (40% gold reserves against outstanding Federal Reserve notes).
+The adjusted reserve ratio is different from the gross reserve ratio which includes interdistrict borrowing from other Federal Reserve Banks to meet the legal reserve requirement.
+The gross reserve ratio never fell below the minimum required reserves (40% gold reserves against outstanding Federal Reserve notes).
 Hence, to obtain a more informative picture of the pressures experienced in the different Federal Reserve districts, I calculate the adjusted reserve ratio net of interdistrict borrowing.
-The horizontal line at 40% indicates the minimum gold reserve ratio Federal Reserve Banks had to maintain at the time.
+The horizontal line at 40% indicates the minimum gold reserve ratio Federal Reserve the minimum gold reserve ratio Federal Reserve notes).